Gulnar-Mammadli/weather-app-frontend/README.md

 ### Compiles and hot-reloads for development
 ```
 npm run serve (do not forget to run backend as well!)
 If there is a data regarding the date that has been chose, then forecast data will be showen otherwise it means that in xml file there is no information regarding that date.
-Additionally, please type the city name correctly.
+Additionally, since case sensitive place filtering and hyphens/whitespaces have been implemented, you can search places such as Tartu, tartu,tarTu,tar-tu, tar tu.
 ```
 frontend app runs at http://localhost:8081/ .
 If the port is the different when you run it, please update the path of @CrossOrigin in ForecastController.